-The MAP test differs from traditional examinations that students take in that it is adaptive.
+The MAP test grade 3 differs from traditional examinations that students take in that it is adaptive.

 This means that, unlike standardized tests, students who take the 3rd grade MAP test will get a unique set of questions rather than answering exactly the same ones as their peers.

-As the student gives correct answers on the MAP test, the questions become increasingly challenging.
+As the student gives correct answers on the MAP test for 3rd grade, the questions become increasingly challenging.

 However, if incorrect answers are entered, the following question will be an easier one.

-There is also no time limit in which the test has to be finished.
+There is also no time limit in which the MAP test grade 3 has to be finished.